onflow/docs/docs/evm/guides/foundry.md

     $DEPLOYER_ADDRESS
 ```

-Or query other data like the token symbol:
+We can query other data like the token symbol:

 ```shell
 cast call $DEPLOYED_MYTOKEN_ADDRESS \